CommonAccord/Cmacc-Org/Doc/G/MarathonVC/Agt/Contractor/Form/Orig.md

 4.Ti=Term

-4.sec=The term of this {_Agreement} (the “{Def.Term.sec}”) shall commence on the date set forth above and shall be of an indefinite duration until its termination according to the provisions of clause 9.1 hereof.
+4.sec=The term of this {_Agreement} (the “{DefT.Term}”) shall commence on the date set forth above and shall be of an indefinite duration until its termination according to the provisions of clause 9.1 hereof.

 5.Ti=Representations and Warranties